 A tummy tuck is a popular cosmetic procedure used to remove excess fat or skin from the abdomen.
 Frequently performed after significant weight loss or pregnancy, the goal of abdominoplasty, as it is more formally known, is the creation of a flatter and more toned-looking stomach region.
 Tummy tucks are often performed with liposuction, which is used to remove larger volumes of fat, while the tummy tuck focuses on the removal of extra skin and the re-contouring of existing tissues.

 Tummy tuck recovery can take several weeks, but the results are permanent.
-Large fluctuations in body weight have a continuing effect on the contours of the abdominal area, so it’s best to consult a board-certified plastic surgeon like Dr. Gupta to go over all your options.
+Large fluctuations in body weight have a continuing effect on the contours of the abdominal area, so it’s best to consult a board-certified plastic surgeon like ours to go over all your options.

 For those who feel they’ve reached their ideal weight but feel their body doesn’t look quite the way they want it to, non-surgical procedures may be the answer.